fonglh/announcements/readme.txt

 2. Options page with dynamic ticker preview

 == Changelog ==

+= 0.4 =
+* (7 Dec 2012) Changed color pickers from farbtastic to the new Iris color picker used in WordPress 3.5.

 = 0.3 =
 * (27 Nov 2012) Changed query so it no longer looks for future posts.
 Post dates greater than now will show up in the ticker.